-However, ear plugs have many uses that can apply to everyday life and can help in situations that range from helping you fall asleep to making air travel more bearable.
+However, earplugs have many uses that can apply to everyday life and help in situations that range from helping you fall asleep to making air travel more bearable.

-How Much Noise is Dangerous?
+How Much Noise Is Dangerous?

+There are different levels of noise.
 Most humans can only stand up to around 75 decibels of noise.
 If noise reaches 85 decibels or higher, then you could potentially suffer irreversible hearing loss.

-- Faint whispers come in at 30 decibels
+- Faint whispers come in at 30 decibels.

-- Conversations can reach up to 60 decibels
+- Conversations can reach up to 60 decibels.

-- A busy restaurant or cafe can be 70 decibels
+- A busy restaurant or cafe can be 70 decibels.

-- Hair dryers, loud trains and a motorcycle can go past 90 decibels
+- Hairdryers, loud trains, and a motorcycle can go past 90 decibels.

-- Concerts, sirens and planes can go past 120 decibels
+- Concerts, sirens, and planes can go past 120 decibels.

 Being exposed temporarily to a loud sound doesn’t put you at immediate risk unless it goes past 120 decibels.
 If a car speeds past, then it won’t put you at much risk.
 However, if a gun is fired near you, then the spike of around 140 decibels could cause temporary issues with your ear.